-The final evaluation for your performance in this course will be based on student's attendance, individual homework assignments, and a group project, which will consist of both a presentation and a write-up.
+The final evaluation for your performance in this course will be based on an attendance, individual homework assignments, and a group project, which will consist of both a presentation and a write-up.
 The grading will be based on:

 a) Attendance: Attendance is expected in this class.
 There will be an sign-up sheet distributed among the class participants in each class.
 If a student provides an excuse prior to the class time, upon approval of the instructor of class student can be excused for missing a class.
-Furthermore,
+Furthermore, student who misses class beyond reasonable frequency will automatically loss the class participation grade..

-- student who misses class beyond reasonable frequency will automatically loss the class participation grade. - b) Individual homework assignments: There will be 4 homework assignments, which will consist 5% of students' grade.
+- b) Individual homework assignments: There will be 4 homework assignments, which will consist 5% of students' grade.
 Necessary information and tools will be provided to student.
 Students can work as a group but have to turn in their own work before the respective deadline. - c) Proposal: Proposal should contain a motivation, goal, empirical methodology, and contribution of the empirical paper that students intend to replicate and extend as a group during the module.
 At the beginning of module each student will assigned to a group which consist of 4 to 6 people (depending on class size), and they will work together towards finishing their own project.
-Tentative submission deadline for proposal is December 12th, 2013 - d) Presentations: Presentation should contain a summary of paper that a group of students select to replicate, its' empirical framework and results, and extension of it, if any.
-Presentations can be done by different group members as long as they do not go over time allowance.
-However, each group member should be able to answer any questions regarding the content of original paper, and their group work. - e) Write-up: Project write-up will be due on January 18th at 11:59 p.m.
-More instructions and guidelines will be provided during the course. - f) Peer group evaluations: Student will grade their fellow group members and themselves on the following criteria: punctuality, contribution, quality, and collaboration.
+Tentative submission deadline for proposal is December 12th, 2013 - d) Presentations: Presentation should contain a summary of paper that a group of students pick to replicate, replication strategy and results, extension of a paper that a group of students intend to do, corresponding results on their extensions, if any.
+Presentations can be done by different group members as long as they do not go over the allowed time.
+However, all the group members should be able to answer any questions regarding the content of original paper, and its' extension. - e) Write-up: Project write-up will be due on January 18th at 11:59 p.m.
+More instructions and guidelines will be provided during the course. - f) Peer group evaluations: Student will grade input of fellow group members and themselves on the following criteria: punctuality, contribution, quality, and collaboration.
 These evaluations will be used to determine the final grade of a student.
 More instructions and guidelines will be provided during the course.